mynodebtc/mynode_docs/docs/intro/getting-started.md

 - Connect Ethernet cable to your device and your router or switch
 - Plug power cable in outlet and connect to device

-## Connecting to myNode
+## Connecting to MyNode

-Your myNode device runs its own web server that you can access with any browser on the same WiFi or local network.
+Your MyNode device runs its own web server that you can access with any browser on the same WiFi or local network.
 Visit [http://mynode.local/](http://mynode.local/) or [the IP address](/advanced/find-device-ip) in a web browser on your PC, laptop, tablet, or phone.

 **Note:** The device may reboot during initial setup.
 The web interface may not be available for 5-10 minutes.